 Superabsorbents by Evonik

 Our research efforts center on the marketplace, our customers and product development.
-That means we work with our customers to find solutions to their problems and to improve their products, because each individual product requires its own specific type of absorbent polymers.
+That means we work with our customers to find solutions to their problems and to improve their products, because each individual product requires its own specific type of superabsorbent polymers.

-Absorbent polymers consist of a network of hydrophilic polymer chains.
+Superbsorbent polymers consist of a network of hydrophilic polymer chains.
 Their primary characteristic is their ability to absorb liquids and keep them trapped, even under pressure.
-That means that unlike sponges, which hold water only briefly and release it when squeezed, absorbent polymers turn liquids into gels that trap and hold fluid.
+That means that unlike sponges, which hold water only briefly and release it when squeezed, superabsorbent polymers turn liquids into gels that trap and hold fluid.
 Depending on the type of liquid, the products can absorb 30 times their own volume.
 In the case of desalinated water, they can even hold 500 times their own volume.
 Our research department takes advantage of this basic principle to design special polymers for different uses.
 New products and applications are being called for all the time.
-Thanks to ongoing improvements by our researchers, absorbent polymers are now more effective than ever and can be found in many different hygiene articles.
+Thanks to ongoing improvements by our researchers, superabsorbents are now more effective than ever and can be found in many different hygiene articles.